tdpg20232a/final-project-bali-aga/Design.md

 ### ITQ (Immersive Tendencies Questionnaire)
 Baseline immersive tendencies will be measured before the tours to account for individual differences in engagement.

-## Comprehension and Retention of Information:
+## Comprehension and Retention of Information

 ### Post-Tour Question
 The questionn administered after each tour will assess the participants' understanding and retention of the information presented.
 Higher scores on the post-tour questionnaire for the interactive museum would support H1.